spnirmal/guitar-pedal/README.md

 An analog **guitar distortion pedal** designed and simulated using LTSpice and Falstad.
-This project demonstrates audio signal conditioning, op-amp gain stages, and diode-based hard clipping for creating a warm, saturated distortion effect.
+This project demonstrates audio signal conditioning, op-amp gain stages, and diode-based hard clipping for creating a warm, saturated distortion effect. the falstad text file can be directly imported to the website and bring the distortion to life.
 ---

 ## ⚙️ Overview